ldelouw/rh-subscribe-systems/README.md

 # Requirements

 The only requirement is to have subscription-manager installed, otherwise there will be a chicken and egg problem.
-Well, of course you need to have an Ansible Control Node which can be the Satellite itself, which is recommended.
+Well, of course you need to have an Ansible Control Node needs to be the Satellite itself, or a Capsule Server.
+In the later case, you need to install the Satellite Ansible collection with *dnf install ansible-collection-redhat-satellite.noarch ansible-collection-redhat-satellite_operations.noarch*

 ## Usage